 Research and Documentation Online (Hacker and Fister)

-If you need more in-depth information, we do, of course, have the actual print citation manuals in the Ready Reference collection.
-Their call numbers are:
+If you need more in-depth information, we do, of course, have the print manuals in our collection.

 Plagiarism often stems from sloppy research rather than a deliberate intention to cheat.
 Nevertheless, even unintentional failure to cite sources correctly and honestly may constitute plagiarism.
 Be sure you know how to avoid stealing the work of others.